library-pals/read-action/README.md

 {
   "ref": "main", // Required.
 The git reference for the workflow, a branch or tag name.
   "inputs": {
-    "bookIsbn": "", // Required.
+    "isbn": "", // Required.
 The book's ISBN.
 Required.
     "notes": "", // Notes about the book.
 Optional.
     "rating": "", // Rate the book.
 Optional.
 Default: `unrated`.
     "tags": "", // Add tags to categorize the book.
 Separate each tag with a comma.
 Optional.
-    "dateStarted": "", // Date you started the book (YYYY-MM-DD).
+    "date-started": "", // Date you started the book (YYYY-MM-DD).
 Optional.
-    "dateFinished": "", // Date you finished the book (YYYY-MM-DD).
+    "date-finished": "", // Date you finished the book (YYYY-MM-DD).
 Optional.
   }
 }
 ```